aj3423/SpamBlocker/README.md

  - For SMS: <br>
  &ensp; It takes over SMS notifications but only filters them, spam messages will still appear in the SMS app.

-You can kill the app after setup, it's unnecessary to keep it running in the background.
+You can kill the app after setup, it doesn’t need to stay running in the background.

 # Features: